VOLTTRON/volttron/docs/source/core_services/multiplatform/Multiplatform-Communication.rst

 Setup Mode For Automatic Authentication
 ***************************************

-* Note: It is necessary for each platform to have a web server if running in setup mode *
+.. note:: It is necessary for each platform to have a web server if running in setup mode.

 For ease of use and to support multi-scale deployment, the process of obtaining the platform discovery information and authenticating the new platform connection is automated.
 We can now bypass the manual process of adding auth keys (i.e., either by using the volttron-ctl utility or directly updating the auth.json config file).

-A list of web addresses (one for each platform) need to be made available in VOLTTRON_HOME directory.
+A config file containing list of web addresses (one for each platform) need to be made available in VOLTTRON_HOME directory.

 Name of the file: external_address.json